6000 Provider Investigations (PI) Facility

 6730 Assessment of Specific Scenarios for PI Facility

-The sections below describe scenarios specific to PI Facility and how SWI assesses those scenarios.
+The sections below describe scenarios specific to PI Facility and how the intake specialist assesses those scenarios.

 6731 Client-to-Client Sexual Contact

-• As a priority 1 (P1), unless the incident occurred more than 30 days ago, there is no known or perceived risk, and the client is not a child, in which case the priority is priority 3 (P3).
+- Completes a Priority 1 (P1) intake, unless the incident occurred more than 30 days ago, there is no known or perceived risk, and the client is not a child, in which case, the priority is Priority 3 (P3).

 See: